SEPSIS MISDIAGNOSIS

 Sepsis survivors may have permanent organ damage.
 There is also evidence that serious cases of sepsis disrupt a person’s immune system, making them more at risk for future infections.

-Healthcare facilities and staff should be aware of all the warning signs of sepsis and septic shock, particularly with diabetics and cancer patients at higher risk.
+Healthcare facilities and staff should be aware of all the warning signs of septic shock, particularly with diabetics and cancer patients at higher risk.

 CONTACT THE LYON FIRM TODAY